Fastvue

 Mitigating phishing and malware risks

-Global phishing attacks grew by a staggering 34% over the last 12 months, accounting for a significant portion of reported security incidents.
+Global phishing attacks have grown by 34% over the last 12 months.
 Malicious actors understand that humans are often the weakest link in an organization’s cyber defenses.
 They dedicate their efforts to creating sophisticated and deceptive messages that exploit psychological triggers and trick users into revealing sensitive information.
 The stakes are high—64% of businesses reported Business Email Compromise (BEC) attacks in 2024, with an average financial loss of $150,000 per incident.
 Internet monitoring software can play a vital role here.
 Tools like Fastvue can pinpoint unusual login attempts, unauthorized file downloads, and access to malicious domains by providing real-time visibility into network activity, allowing IT teams to act swiftly before threats escalate.

 VPNs and remote workers